AEjonanonymous/Building-Beyond-Nyquist/README.md

 * **The Solution:** By maintaining an internal 64-bit numerical phase state with absolute zero accumulative drift, this IP guarantees deterministic phase alignment for microwave or laser control pulses, directly improving gate fidelity margins without physical hardware inflation.

 ### 📡 Next-Generation FMCW LiDAR
 * **The Bottleneck:** Frequency-Modulated Continuous-Wave (FMCW) LiDAR relies on perfectly linear frequency chirps to achieve high velocity and distance resolution.
-Phase non-linearities and timing jitter in the chirp create a "noise floor" that masks weak returns from distant or low-reflectivity targets.
+Phase non-linearities and timing jitter in the chirp create a noise floor that masks weak returns from distant or low-reflectivity targets.
 * **The Solution:** The controller computes linear terahertz sweeps on-the-fly with perfect mathematical linearity.
 This ensures that transmitter-to-receiver local oscillator mixing remains free of digital synthesis anomalies, extending effective sensing range and signal-to-noise ratios (SNR).

 ### ⚡ Ultra-Fast Laser Spectroscopy & Optical Switching